This add-on is operated by IPBurger, LLC

 HTTP/HTTPS proxy

-from the standard library and third-party packages including the popular requests
+and the popular third-party requests

 import os, requests